bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 And in two more years, we'll have another halving.
 And in a few more years, it'll get into the range of a full block at min relay fee where it's interesting.
 I mean, for 20 years.
-So if you already know how blocks are built and where fees and block subsidy come from, That's what we'll cover in the first section.
+So if you already know how blocks are built and where fees and block subsidy come from, that's what we'll cover in the first section.
-Sure.
 And you might want to skip that, we'll put something into our show.

 Speaker 1: 00:05:35

 Well, I'm excited to talk about this.
-Actually, this one I'm sitting out, so I'm just gonna let you two talk, and then we'll wrap it up.
+Actually, this one I'm sitting out, so I'm just going to let you two talk, and then we'll wrap it up.

 ## Building a valid block 101